 Sometimes what is reported as bullying is actually age-appropriate conflict between students of equal power.
 If you are not sure whether the situation is bullying, consider whether the answer to any of these questions is yes.

 - Is there an imbalance of power between the students involved?

 - Is the behavior repetitive?

 - Does the student fear for his/her physical safety or property?

 - Is the behavior interfering with the student’s educational performance or opportunities?

-Preventing bullying is the responsibility of schools, parents and the community.
-Below are helpful resources for parents to understand and talk to their children about bullying.
+Preventing bullying is the responsibility of schools, families and the community.
+Below are helpful resources for families to understand and talk to their students about bullying.